DreamRunner: Fine-Grained Compositional Story-to-Video Generation with Retrieval-Augmented Motion Adaptation: Introduction

 Advancing storytelling video generation (SVG) is crucial for real-world video generation applications, enabling the creation of rich, immersive narratives with multiple realistic scenes, characters, and interactive events.
 Unlike existing short-form video generation approaches~\cite{singer2022make,hong2022cogvideo, zhang2023controlvideo,chen2023control,wang2023modelscope,girdhar2023emu,khachatryan2023text2video, weng2024art,qing2024hierarchical,zhang2024show,fei2024dysen,bar2024lumiere}, these models allow characters and objects to evolve across scenes, enhancing the coherence of generated content to align more closely with human storytelling.
 Such capabilities hold vast potential in media, gaming, and interactive storytelling.

 Existing SVG methods~\cite{he2023animate,zhuang2024vlogger,oh2025mevg, zheng2024temporalstory, he2024dreamstory, zhao2024moviedreamer} primarily employ high-level planning with a large language model (LLM), breaking down a story into multiple key scene descriptions.
 Each scene is then generated independently as a separate video and later stitched together to form a complete long-form storytelling video.
-Generating high-quality single-scene video exhibits three key challenges: 1) \textit{Coherent composition}: As a highly complex textual form, a story, even at the single-scene level (e.g. ``\textit{a woman in red dress on the left and a man in a tailcoat on the right is walking towards each other, they meet in the middle and start ballroom dancing in the room}''), typically involves multiple objects/characters with distinct motion trajectories, attributes, and sequentially occurring events, all of which must be coherently composed in the generated video.
+Generating high-quality single-scene video exhibits three key challenges: 1) \textit{Coherent composition}: As a highly complex textual form, a story, even at the single-scene level (e.g. ``\textit{Lucy on the left and a man on the right is walking towards each other, they meet in the middle and start ballroom dancing}''), typically involves multiple objects/characters with distinct motion trajectories, attributes, and sequentially occurring events, all of which must be coherently composed in the generated video.
 2) \textit{Complex motion synthesis}: The complex scene descriptions often feature intricate character motions (e.g. ``\textit{ballroom dancing}'') that are difficult to generate from the base text-to-video (T2V) models.
-3) \textit{Multi-character customization}: These descriptions usually involve multiple characters with pre-defined reference images (e.g. for both the woman and the man), requiring the T2V model to maintain their visual appearance consistent with the references.
-However, recent SVG methods often feed single-scene descriptions directly as textual conditions to the T2V model with limited constraints, resulting in suboptimal fidelity, missed events/objects, unclear motions, and support for only single-character customization.
+3) \textit{Character customization with sequential events}: These descriptions usually involve characters with pre-defined reference images (e.g. \textit{Lucy}), with sequential motions (e.g. \textit{walking} to \textit{ballroom dancing}), making it challenging to maintain both temporal coherence and visual consistency with the character.
+However, recent SVG methods often feed single-scene descriptions directly as textual conditions to the T2V model with limited constraints, resulting in suboptimal fidelity, missed events/objects, unclear motions, etc.